tayjenk/algo-practice/Fundamentals/dataStructuresOverview.md

 **CONS:**
 Due to hash collisons, if a hash function is not optimal, lookups can take 0(n) time.
 Collions are rare enough with a good hash function that the average lookup is 0(1).
 Looking up a key by value is 0(n)

+## Arrays
+Elements are stored next to each other at numbered indicies.
+Each slot in the array corresponds to a slot(s) in RAM.</br>
+Every item in an array must be the same size/same number of bytes.</br>
+Array is uninterrupted(contingous) in memory.
+No gaps or "skipping over" spots of memory.

+**PROS:**
+The memory controller has a direct connection to each slot in RAM so looking up contants of an array is O(1) time.
+If content stored in an array are of differing sizes, data can be stored wherever in memory and each array element will hold the address in memory / "pointer".

+**CONS:**
+Each array item must be the same size and requires a block of uninterupted free memory.
+Pointer-based arrays require less uninterupted memory and are slower / not cache friendly as the memory controller cannot send sequential / nearby data (0(1) lookup time remains)